iherman/WPManifest/README.md

 # Testing the Web Publication Manifest algorithm details.

-Testing details of the [Web Publication Manifest Lifecycle](https://w3c.github.io/wpub/#wp-lifecycle) algorithms, mainly to check what is in the document… It is by no means an implementation of the WP Manifest at this point.
+Testing details of the [Web Publication Manifest Lifecycle](https://w3c.github.io/wpub/#wp-lifecycle) algorithms, mainly to check what is in the document… It is by no means an implementation of the WP Manifest handling at this point.

 ---